vatsalgp099/Java-REST-API/README.md

 * Process

 ## Task to be achieved:
-- GET servers: Should return all the servers if no parameter are passed.
-When server id is passed as a parameter - return a single server or 404 if there's no such a server.
+- GET servers: Should return all the servers if no parameters are passed.
+When server id is passed as a parameter - return a single server or 404 if there's no such server.
 - PUT a server: The server object is passed as a json-encoded message body.
-- DELETE a server: The parameter is server ID
+- DELETE a server: The parameter is the server ID
 - GET(find) server by name.
 The parameter is a string.
 Must check if a server name contains this string and return one or more servers found.
 Return 40 if nothing is found.

 ## Database